mitchelllisle/data-privacy-papers/README.md

 paper, we investigate locally private histograms, and the very related distribution learning task, in this medium-to-low privacy regime, and establish near-tight (and somewhat unexpected) bounds on the $\ell_\infty$ error achievable.
+As a direct corollary of our results, we obtain a protocol for histograms in the \emph{shuffle} model of differential privacy, with accuracy matching previous algorithms but significantly better message and communication complexity.
   Our theoretical findings emerge from a novel analysis, which appears to improve bounds across the board for the locally private histogram problem.
 We back our theoretical findings by an empirical comparison of existing algorithms in all privacy regimes, to assess their typical performance and behaviour beyond the worst-case setting.</p>
   </details>
 </div>